SteeltoeOSS/Documentation/docs/1-circuitbreaker/hystrix.md

 `hystrix:command:default:execution:isolation:thread:timeoutInMilliseconds=750`

-To configure the settings for a command in code, use [`HystrixCommandOptions`](https://github.com/SteeltoeOSS/CircuitBreaker/blob/master/src/Steeltoe.CircuitBreaker.HystrixBase/HystrixCommandOptions.cs) from the `Steeltoe.CircuitBreaker.HystrixBase` package.
-More information on how to use this type can be found under[Add Commands](#1-2-7-add-commands) and [Use Commands](#1-2-8-use-commands).
+To configure the settings for a command in code, use `HystrixCommandOptions` from the `Steeltoe.CircuitBreaker.HystrixBase` package.

 All configured command-specific settings, as described earlier in #4, should be prefixed with `hystrix:command:HYSTRIX_COMMAND_KEY:`, where `HYSTRIX_COMMAND_KEY` is the `name` of the command.
 The following example configures the timeout for the Hystrix command with a name of `sample` to be 750 milliseconds: